Looking for wedding entertainment ideas your guests will love? Here we share our suggestions on how to plan a seriously fun day for everyone…

 Get on your dancing shoes

 Flash mobs and dance troupes are always fun at a wedding, but why not get all your guests involved with a dance instructor at your reception?
 They can teach everyone the steps to an easy, fun group dance so that everyone can join in with your entertainment – and you’ll get great photos out of it, too!
 This is a particularly nice idea if you and your fiancé are into dance, or there are traditional dances from your cultural background.

 Strike a pose

-An oldie but a goodie, the wedding photo booth is still going strong for good reason – they’re great fun!
+An oldie but a goodie, one of our favourite wedding entertainment ideas has to be a photo booth.
+This trend is still going strong, and for good reason – they’re great fun!
 Whether you hire a booth or make your own, you can add your own little twists to make it personal to your wedding, such as adding themed props or picking specific fancy dress (i.e. 1920s accessories for a Great Gatsby-style wedding).
 Another option is hiring a video booth, where your guests can leave you messages in a video guest book, or a super fun slo-mo booth that’ll make for a hilarious wedding video to watch back!

 Want to surprise your guests?
 Try a singing waiters act!
 These professionally-trained singers will quietly pose as waiters during your meal, only to suddenly create a scene and stun your guests with a surprise musical performance.
 It’ll leave everyone talking and is a great way to kick off the party mood.